SharePoint/sp-dev-docs/docs/sp-add-ins-modernize/sp-add-in-modernize.md

 [!INCLUDE [sp-Add-In-deprecation](../../includes/snippets/sp-add-in-deprecation.md)]

-While SharePoint Add-In model is currently still supported in SharePoint Online, model and patterns and outdated and aren't recommended to be used.
+While SharePoint Add-In model is currently still supported in SharePoint Online, the model and patterns are outdated and aren't recommended to be used.

 > [!NOTE]
 > This upcoming deprecation announcement will impact SharePoint Online.
 There are no changes on the Add-In model supportability within the SharePoint on-premises versions.